oobj/nexus-rest-client/README.md

 # nexus-rest-client
 A simple Java library to query Maven™ artifacts on Sonatype Nexus™ 2.x

-## I don't speak English (Eu não sei falar inglês)
-To read this same documentation page in Portuguese-BR, [please click here]().

-Para ler essa mesma página de documentação em Português-BR, [por favor clique aqui]().

-## What I am made of
+## Dependencies

 This library depends on:

 * Java 8 (compile)
-* Spring Boot v1.5.2.RELEASE
+* Spring Boot
-* Spring Framework (Core, Context, Web, OXM) v4.3.7.RELEASE
+* Spring Framework
-* Jersey Client v2.23.1
+* Jersey Client
-* sl4j-api and slf4j-log4j12, both v1.7.24
+* sl4j-api and slf4j-log4j12
-* junit v4.12 (test only)
-* spring-boot-starter-test vXYZ (test only)
+* etc

-For more information about dependencies, please read the `pom.xml` file and/or the [Maven documentation](https://maven.apache.org).
+For more information about dependencies, please see the [Dependencies and Limitations](https://github.com/oobj/nexus-rest-client/wiki/Dependencies-And-Limitations) Wiki page.

 ## Setting your Nexus credentials